gknowles/dimcli/README.md

 C++ command line parser toolkit for kids of all ages.

-- GNU style command lines (-o, --output=FILE, etc.)
+- GNU style command lines, such as (-o, --output=FILE, etc.)
-- parses directly to any supplied (or implicitly created) variable that is:
+- Parses directly to any supplied (or implicitly created) variable that is:
-  - default constructible
+  - Default constructible
-  - copyable
+  - Copyable
-  - assignable from string, constructible from string, has an istream extraction operator, or has a specialization of Cli&#58;:Convert::fromString&lt;T>()
+  - Either assignable from string, constructible from string, has an istream extraction operator, or has a specialization of Cli&#58;:Convert::fromString&lt;T>().
-- help generation
+- Help generation.
-- option definitions can be scattered across multiple files
+- Option definitions can be scattered across multiple files.
-- git style subcommands
+- Git style subcommands.
-- response files (requires `<filesystem>` support)
+- Response files (requires `<filesystem>` support).
-- works whether exceptions and RTTI are enabled or disabled
+- Works whether or not exceptions and RTTI are disabled.
-- distributed under the Boost Software License, Version 1.0.
+- Distributed under the Boost Software License, Version 1.0.

 ## Documentation
 Check out the [documentation](https://gknowles.github.io/dimcli/), you'll be glad